Countersink vs. Counterbore Holes in Machining

 Spex offers a large selection of custom precision machined parts for whatever your project needs.
 We are an ISO 9001:2015 certified company, and our team specializes in precision machining and supply chain efficiency.

-Our machined components are available in an array of different materials and finishes and are manufactured to meet all the highest quantity needs.
+Our machined components are available in an array of different materials and finishes and are manufactured to meet all the highest quality requirements.

 Reach out to our team to get a quote for custom precision fasteners.